danielbrownridge/pokespear/README.md

 ## Installation

-By default make will use pipenv to create a virtualenv and install pokespear as a user executable python package.
+By default make will use pipenv to create a virtualenv and install pokespear as command line took implemented as a user executable python package.

     $ make install

+## Build the Docker container

+The container uses docker compose which is installed via pipenv so run `make install` first.

+    $ make install
+    $ make docker

-## Usage
+## Command line usage

     $ pipenv shell
     (pokespear) $ pokespear -h